 There are circumstances in which a driver does not immediately stop when the accident happens and yet they escape a hit and run charge.
 Almost always, the drivers in these circumstances immediately goes to the closest area to make a call for first responders instead.
 Some states also list hitting animals as instances of “hit and run.”

 Penalties for Fleeing the Scene of an Accident

 There are serious consequences for fleeing the scene of an accident.
 Hit and run charges are listed as felonies or misdemeanors.
 Most states define felony hit and run as an accident in which the driver flees the scene and there are injured persons left behind.
 In most states, there is a fine of up to $20,000 imposed on those who have been charged with this crime, as well as the potential for spending time in prison.
 Even with a misdemeanor, those charged can expect to pay up to a $5000 fine and spend one year in jail.
 This is in addition to certain administrative penalties, such as having your driver’s license revoked.

 Talk to a Chattanooga Personal Injury Attorney

 Being the victim of a hit and run can be devastating, especially if the person at fault is never charged.
 In these cases, it is so important to have uninsured motorist insurance to cover the cost of your medical bills and lost wages.
 If you do not have a policy that includes uninsured motorist insurance, we highly recommend adding one to your plan.
-If you would like legal counsel about following a claim related to a hit and run accident, visit our areas of practice page or contact a representative with McMahan Law Firm, your Chattanooga personal injury attorney.
+If you would like legal counsel about following a claim related to a hit and run accident, contact a representative with McMahan Law Firm, your Chattanooga personal injury attorney.